Climate Science

 Due to the higher atmospheric concentrations of carbon dioxide and other greenhouse gases, the planet is warming.
 Temperature measurements, chemistry, and physics all say the same thing.
 The planet is warming and it is a direct result of human activity.
 It is not just a correlation!

 The threat of even more rapid warming is now the bigger threat.
 This is because, as the Earth warms, glaciers melt.
-These glaciers helped reflect some of the sun's energy into space (albedo effect).
-They are being replaced with surface water that is darker than the glaciers and absorbing more of the suns energy.
-A warming planet also releases more methane that was locked in the permafrost since the last ice age.
-Both of these phenomena are considered positive feedback loops, making the warming problem even worse.
+These glaciers helped reflect some of the sun's energy back into space (albedo effect).
+As they melt that white surface is being replaced with ocean water that is darker than the glaciers and absorbing more of the suns energy which results in more warming, which results in more glacial melt, etc.